-The team at DentalPost has compiled many resources for aspiring and current dentists to learn more about opportunities in the world of dentistry.
-This guide is designed to help provide information about certifications, specializations, how to hire, and how to be hired.
+The team at DentalPost has compiled many resources for aspiring and current dentists to learn more about opportunities in dentistry.
+This guide is designed to help provide information about certifications, specializations, hiring, and how to be hired.
 In addition, we’ll take a detailed look at the salaries that dentists command around the country and in your state or province.
 And, as always, on DentalPost, you’ll be able to see what dentist job openings are available.

-Learn about the training and eduction, certification, and job description of a Dentist.
+Learn about the training and education, certification, and job description of a Dentist.

 DentalPost takes a look at what specialties a Dentist can pursue.

-Looking to hire a Dentist?
-Here’s a few tips from our trusted experts.
+Are you looking to hire a Dentist?
+Here are a few tips from our trusted experts.